6 May 2025

 What are Digital Twins?

 Digital twins extend the power of BIM by creating a digital replica of physical assets, processes, or systems that evolve in real time as the conditions of the corresponding physical assets change.
-They enable stakeholders to simulate, analyse, and predict future performance, helping inform decisions across the lifecycle of the asset.
+They enable stakeholders to simulate, analyse, and predict future performance, helping inform decisions across the entire lifecycle of the asset.

 From BIM Model to Live Asset Intelligence